paramrathour/blog/pages/_posts/2023-12-18-spirit-of-the-game.md

 ---
-layout: post
 title: Spirit of the Game
-description: An objective viewpoint to an age old debate in Cricket
+description: "An objective viewpoint to an age old debate in Cricket"
 categories:
 tags: [cricket, philosophy]
 date: 2023-12-18 07:13 +0530